-"Do you not get a lot of courtesy calls from cluster of official-looking grav vehicles hovered appreciative captains?
-I mean, I am new to this area and my command, but I seem to be wasting your time.
+"Do you not get a lot of courtesy calls from area and my command, but I seem to be wasting your time.
 I appreciate the opportunity to have spoken with you and my compliments to you and the yard.
 I am glad whatever issue with the fusion barbettes is being resolved.
 I will leave you to your repairs."
 "Uh... sir, before you go, there's just one thing."
 "Yes?"
 "We're looking at several more weeks for your five dragonflies.
 Three of them were borderline to begin with.
 Your Fighter Pod Commander asked that we just replace them.
 We can do that, but you're going to have to tell us if you want to buy or borrow."
 This was bean counter stuff, but the Navy was run by bean counters.
 In any case, Admiral Vasilyev had given blanket pre-approval for whatever I might need.
 So why not use it?
 Within reason, a little voice intoned somewhere in the back of my mind.
 "It is unlikely we will be back this way.
 Go ahead and replace them.
 We'll buy them.
 Is there anything else?"
 "Nope... sir."
 She gave me a crisp salute and then quickly crawled back into the avionics cubby.
 She must be an excellent engineer, I thought on the way out, as she obviously didn't have people-skills.
 Unfortunately, this meeting had turned into a largely wasted effort.
 Jonden knew something about what was going on with the Jaqueline, but she clearly wasn't the point-person.
 The only other thing I could do would be talk to her immediate superior, the Dockmaster.
-According to my slate, the Dockmaster's office had an open door policy, a sure sign of someone who did a lot of delegating, and through my officers' readiness assessments, and I according to the Wayfinder, it was in the building right in front of me.
-I went inside and soon found several offices, all of them with their doors open, and I could hear what sounded like Admiral Karneticky's voice emanating from one of these. "...yes, I agree, that's quite unacceptable.
+According to my slate, the Dockmaster's "You may not know I was recently assigned office had an open door policy, a sure sign of someone who did a lot of delegating, and right in front of me.
+I went inside and soon found myself within a reception area surrounded by captain, so it seemed best to simply glide past several offices, all of them with their doors open, and I could hear what sounded like Admiral Karneticky's voice emanating from one of these. "...yes, I agree, that's quite unacceptable.
 Oh... oh... that's even worse. ...
 No, let me call him.
 Okay.
 Okay, bye....
 Communications, put me through to Captain Plankwell."
 A young spacehand apprentice noticed me and began to approach as my wristcom beeped, signaling a priority call.
 I raised my hand to stop the spacehand and acknowledged the call as I walked toward the office in question.
 "Sir, this is the Jaqueline.
 I'm putting through..."
 "Admiral Karneticky?" "...Yes... yessir."
 Click.